awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 # Uploading objects<a name="upload-objects"></a>

-When you upload a file to Amazon S3, it is stored as an S3 object\.
+When you upload a file to Amazon S3, it is stored as an S3 *object*\.
 Objects consist of the file data and metadata that describes the object\.
 You can have an unlimited number of objects in a bucket\.
 Before you can upload files to an Amazon S3 bucket, you need write permissions for the bucket\.
 For more information about access permissions, see [Identity and access management in Amazon S3](s3-access-control.md)\.

-You can upload any file type—images, backups, data, movies, etc\.—into an S3 bucket\.
+You can upload any file type—images, backups, data, movies, and so on—into an S3 bucket\.
 The maximum size of a file that you can upload by using the Amazon S3 console is 160 GB\.
-To upload a file larger than 160 GB, use the AWS CLI, AWS SDK, or Amazon S3 REST API\.
+To upload a file larger than 160 GB, use the AWS Command Line Interface \(AWS CLI\), AWS SDKs, or Amazon S3 REST API\.

 If you upload an object with a key name that already exists in a versioning\-enabled bucket, Amazon S3 creates another version of the object instead of replacing the existing object\.
 For more information about versioning, see [Using the S3 console](manage-versioning-examples.md#enable-versioning)\.

- Depending on the size of the data you are uploading, Amazon S3 offers the following options:
+ Depending on the size of the data that you're uploading, Amazon S3 offers the following options:
-+ **Upload an object in a single operation using the AWS SDKs, REST API, or AWS CLI—**With a single PUT operation, you can upload a single object up to 5 GB in size\.
++ **Upload an object in a single operation by using the AWS SDKs, REST API, or AWS CLI** – With a single `PUT` operation, you can upload a single object up to 5 GB in size\.
-+ **Upload a single object using the Amazon S3 Console—**With the Amazon S3 Console, you can upload a single object up to 160 GB in size\.
++ **Upload a single object by using the Amazon S3 console**** –** With the Amazon S3 console, you can upload a single object up to 160 GB in size\.
-+ **Upload an object in parts using the AWS SDKs, REST API, or AWS CLI—**Using the multipart upload API, you can upload a single large object, up to 5 TB in size\.
++ **Upload an object in parts by using the AWS SDKs, REST API, or AWS CLI**** –** Using the multipart upload API operation, you can upload a single large object, up to 5 TB in size\.

-  The multipart upload API is designed to improve the upload experience for larger objects\.
+  The multipart upload API operation is designed to improve the upload experience for larger objects\.
 You can upload an object in parts\.
 These object parts can be uploaded independently, in any order, and in parallel\.
 You can use a multipart upload for objects from 5 MB to 5 TB in size\.
 For more information, see [Uploading and copying objects using multipart upload](mpuoverview.md)\.

-When uploading an object, you can optionally request that Amazon S3 encrypt it before saving it to disk, and decrypt it when you download it\.
-For more information, see [Protecting data using encryption](UsingEncryption.md)\.
+When you upload an object, the object is automatically encrypted using server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) by default\.
+When you download it, the object is decrypted\.
+For more information, see [Setting default server\-side encryption behavior for Amazon S3 buckets](bucket-encryption.md) and [Protecting data using encryption](UsingEncryption.md)\.

+When you're uploading an object, if you want to use a different type of default encryption, you can also specify server\-side encryption with AWS Key Management Service \(AWS KMS\) keys \(SSE\-KMS\) in your S3 `PUT` requests or set the default encryption configuration in the destination bucket to use SSE\-KMS to encrypt your data\.
+For more information about SSE\-KMS, see [Specifying server\-side encryption with AWS KMS \(SSE\-KMS\)](specifying-kms-encryption.md)\.
+If you want to use a KMS key that is owned by a different account, you must have permission to use the key\.
+For more information about cross\-account permissions for KMS keys, see [Creating KMS keys that other accounts can use](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html#cross-account-console) in the *AWS Key Management Service Developer Guide*\.

 ## Using the S3 console<a name="upload-objects-by-drag-and-drop"></a>

-This procedure explains how to upload objects and folders to an S3 bucket using the console\.
+This procedure explains how to upload objects and folders to an Amazon S3 bucket by using the console\.

 When you upload an object, the object key name is the file name and any optional prefixes\.
 In the Amazon S3 console, you can create folders to organize your objects\.
 In Amazon S3, folders are represented as prefixes that appear in the object key name\.
 If you upload an individual object to a folder in the Amazon S3 console, the folder name is included in the object key name\.

 For example, if you upload an object named `sample1.jpg` to a folder named `backup`, the key name is `backup/sample1.jpg`\.
 However, the object is displayed in the console as `sample1.jpg` in the `backup` folder\.
 For more information about key names, see [Working with object metadata](UsingMetadata.md)\.

 **Note**
-If you rename an object or change any of the properties in the Amazon S3 console, for example **Storage Class**, ** Encryption**, **Metadata**, a new object is created to replace the old one\.
+If you rename an object or change any of the properties in the Amazon S3 console, for example **Storage Class**, ** Encryption**, or **Metadata**, a new object is created to replace the old one\.
 If S3 Versioning is enabled, a new version of the object is created, and the existing object becomes an older version\.
-The role that changes the property also becomes the owner of the new object or \(object version\)\.
+The role that changes the property also becomes the owner of the new object \(or object version\)\.

 When you upload a folder, Amazon S3 uploads all of the files and subfolders from the specified folder to your bucket\.
 It then assigns an object key name that is a combination of the uploaded file name and the folder name\.
 For example, if you upload a folder named `/images` that contains two files, `sample1.jpg` and `sample2.jpg`, Amazon S3 uploads the files and then assigns the corresponding key names, `images/sample1.jpg` and `images/sample2.jpg`\.
 The key names include the folder name as a prefix\.
 The Amazon S3 console displays only the part of the key name that follows the last `/`\.
-For example, within an images folder the `images/sample1.jpg` and `images/sample2.jpg` objects are displayed as `sample1.jpg` and a `sample2.jpg`\.<a name="upload-files-folders"></a>
+For example, within an `images` folder, the `images/sample1.jpg` and `images/sample2.jpg` objects are displayed as `sample1.jpg` and a `sample2.jpg`\.<a name="upload-files-folders"></a>

 **To upload folders and files to an S3 bucket**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the left navigation pane, choose **Buckets**\.

 1. In the **Buckets** list, choose the name of the bucket that you want to upload your folders or files to\.